Bravia Chaimite: In Popular culture

-The Chaimite made some major film appearances, notably in the 1993 movie The House of Spirits, portraying Chilean Army APCs in action during the September 1973 military coup d'etat and in the 2002 movie The Dancer Upstairs, in the colours of an undisclosed Latin American Army.
-It was also featured in the 2000 film April Captains, set in during the Portuguese Carnation Revolution of April 1974.
+The Chaimite made some major film appearances, notably in the Danish 1993 historical drama film The House of the Spirits, portraying Chilean Army APCs in action during the September 1973 Chilean coup d'état and in the Spanish-American 2002 crime thriller film The Dancer Upstairs, in the colours of an undisclosed Latin American Army.
+It was also featured in the 2000 historical drama film April Captains, set in during the Portuguese Carnation Revolution of April 1974.